speps/speps.github.io/content/articles/water-masking-sea-of-thieves.md

 We first need to create the mask meshes, these are the meshes whose shape is going to be holes in the water mesh.
 In our case, we want to create one that is the inside of the hull of the ship for example.
 This is created manually as we want to have something that sits right in between the 2 walls of the hull so we don't see the edge of the hole.

 Now for a bit of setup, we're going to use the `SV_IsFrontFace` (DirectX) or `@builtin(front_facing)` (WebGPU) semantic in the pixel shader, so we need to disable face culling.
 Then, we're going to store depth values, so ideally we should use a format that stays precise enough, for ease in this demo I used `float32`.
-The size of the render target for this is 1:4 scale from the main buffer, this is to allow for 16 (4x4) values per pixel, so the actual size in bytes will be the same of the main buffer (and matches exactly if it's 32 bits too) but the viewport is 1:4.
+The viewport size of the render target for this is 1:4 scale from the main buffer, this is to allow for 16 (4x4) values per pixel, but the actual size in pixels will be the same of the main buffer.
+We're just dividing to be able to store more than one value per pixel, 16 values was enough for let's say up to 8 boats at once if they were all aligned which was rare anyway.

 **The key insight here is that we can write a positive depth value for front faces, and a negative depth value for back faces.** Using an atomic counter per pixel, we can accumulate these values per pixel (up to 16 values).